maum-ai/brain-python-template/README.md

 5. **Versioning**: Update the `CHANGELOG.md` when releasing new versions 📈

 For any other guidelines, please refer to the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-Let's adhere to these standards to maintain high-quality code. 🙏
+Let's adhere to these standards to maintain high-quality code! 🙏

-Always appreciate for your dedicated effors and happy hacking! 💻✨
+Always appreciate for your dedicated effors!
+Happy hacking! 💻✨

 ---